 In Zambia, UNDP supported the implementation of Global Fund grants for HIV, tuberculosis and malaria.
-UNDP assumed the role of interim Principal Recipient of Global Fund grants in Zambia in 2010.
-In addition to implementing the grants for HIV-AIDS, TB and Malaria, UNDP was responsible for strengthening national capacity in key functional areas under Phase 1 of the Capacity Development and Transition Action Plan.
-These efforts were successful, with Zambia Ministry of Health reassuming the Principal Recipients role again in 2015.Read more...
+UNDP assumed the role of interim PR of Global Fund grants in Zambia in 2010.
+In addition to implementing the grants for HIV-AIDS, TB and malaria, UNDP was responsible for strengthening national capacity in key functional areas under Phase 1 of the Capacity Development and Transition Action Plan.
+These efforts were successful, with Zambia’s Ministry of Health reassuming the PR role in 2015.Read more...

-To expedite implementation of the new Global Fund grants, in 2015 the Ministry of Health in Zambia took the decision to appoint the country’s ten Provincial Health Offices to function as Sub Recipients, along with Zambia Flying Doctors Services, National AIDS Council, Ndola Community Health Assistants School and the Tropical Diseases Research Centre.
-In November that year, the Ministry of Health in collaboration with UNDP, conducted assessments of these Sub Recipients, using tools aligned to the Global Fund minimum standards for grant implementers.
-This was followed, in January 2016, by an assessment of the capacity of the MoH for management and oversight of the designated Sub Recipients.
+To expedite implementation of the new Global Fund grants, in 2015 the Ministry of Health (MoH) in Zambia took the decision to appoint the country’s 10 Provincial Health Offices to function as Sub-Recipients, along with the Zambia Flying Doctors Services, the National AIDS Council, the Ndola Community Health Assistants School and the Tropical Diseases Research Centre.
+In November that year, the MoH in collaboration with UNDP, conducted assessments of these Sub-recipients, using tools aligned to the Global Fund minimum standards for grant implementers.
+This was followed, in January 2016, by an assessment of the capacity of the MoH for management and oversight of the designated sub- recipients.
 The results of the assessments informed the preparation of Phase 2 of the Capacity Development and Transition Action Plan for UNDP support to Zambia’s capacity to oversee and implement Global Fund grants.
-Phase 2 is running from January 2016 to March 2018.
+Phase 2 was running from January 2016 to March 2018.

 Key results - HIV

 461,00 deaths averted due to antiretroviral treatment of HIV between 2006 and 2016

 102,805 HIV infections averted through prevention of mother-to-child transmission between 2006 and 2017